microsoft/CNTK/ExampleSetups/ASR/TIMIT/config/README.txt

 * all SCP files (lists of files) in "lib/scp" to point to your feature files

 Run the command line with both globals.config and the desired config, separated by a +
-* for example: cn.exe configFile=globals.config+TIMIT_TrainSimpleNetwork.config
+* for example: cntk configFile=globals.config+TIMIT_TrainSimpleNetwork.config
 * note that full paths to config files need to be provided if you are not inside the config directory

 Path Definitions: